Essential Issues of the Chilean Legal System

 Within the process of modernization of the public institutions, the Chilean governments of the last decade considered it extremely important to implement a radical reform to the criminal legal system described above, enacting several laws since 1997.
 Starting in the year 2000, the so called “Reforma Procesal Penal” (the “Reform”) has been gradually implemented within the different regions of Chile, now being applied throughout the country.

-The main purpose of the Reform – the most transcendental reform experienced by the Chilean criminal regulation in its whole history – is to incorporate the respect of human rights and international standards regarding the justice administration programs performed in Chile.
-The Reform aims to shape such programs pursuant to the social, political, economic and cultural development experienced by Chilean society in the last decades.
-The core element of this new system, which is an accusatory one instead of the former inquisitive system, is that the different stages of the process will be handled by different institutions, in order to guarantee the impartiality of the judges, the efficiency of the investigation and the transparency of the whole process.
+The main purpose of the Reform–the most transcendental reform experienced by the Chilean criminal regulation in its whole history–is to incorporate the respect of human rights and international standards regarding the justice administration programs performed in Chile.
+The Reform aims to shape such programs pursuant to the social, political, economic, and cultural development experienced by Chilean society in the last decades.
+The core element of this new system, which is an accusatory one instead of the former inquisitive system, is that the different stages of the process will be handled by different institutions, to guarantee the impartiality of the judges, the efficiency of the investigation, and the transparency of the whole process.

 The main institutions involved in the Reform are:

-- the Supervisory Judge (“Juez de Garantía”), a judge specialized in criminal law, who, during the investigation, is in charge of overseeing the due process, the protection of the rights of all the people involved in the process (prosecuted, victims, witnesses, etc.) and also of resolving the conflicts that may arise between the parties.
+• The Supervisory Judge (“Juez de Garantía”), a judge specialized in criminal law, who, during the investigation, oversees overseeing the due process, the protection of the rights of all the people involved in the process (prosecuted, victims, witnesses, etc.), and of resolving the conflicts that may arise between the parties.

 The most remarkable improvement of the Reform is that it applies important principles of the due process of law, such as the impartiality, the transparency, the immediate appreciation of the evidence by the court, the quickness of the procedure, the efficiency in managing the resources available, the due defense of the prosecuted, the protection that the State grants to witnesses and victims, and the special attention that the State provides to the latter helping them to overcome the consequences of the crime.